sneakysneak/docs/pages/launch/marketplace-deployment.md

 Replace *yourCyclrInstance* with *api.cyclr.com*, *api.cyclr.uk*, or your own domain if your Cyclr instance is self-hosted.

-You should use a Cyclr Partner OAuth token as the Bearer token in this request.
+You should use a [Cyclr *Partner* OAuth token](./obtain-partner-authorization-token) as the Bearer token in this Request.

 <table>
     <tr>